tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setFaceAlias face\_name\_original face\_name\_translated

 	Sets a face alias.
 When a face name specified by face\_name\_original is aliased it will be replaced by face\_name\_translated when fetching the face image.
 This can be used to more easily manage variable characters, such as when protagonist selection is implemented.

+* showTargetingReticle start\_event\_id target\_event\_id

+	Display the targeting reticle moving from the event with the provided start\_event\_id to the event with the provided target\_event\_id.
+Note that script execution is not halted while the reticle is shown, use the wait command if needed.
+Also note that only one reticle can be shown at a time.

 ## External Plugin commands

 These are plugin commands provided by external plugins.